-Big carriers like USPS have made the declaration that they will bring a more enhanced local delivery chain in 2022, but they’re still many challenges awaiting that people are afraid to be disheartened like capacity crunches, more labor shortages, natural disasters, traffic, and parking, etc.
+Big carriers like USPS have made the declaration that they will bring a more enhanced local delivery chain in 2022.
+But they’re still many challenges awaiting that people are afraid to be disheartened like capacity crunches, more labor shortages, natural disasters, traffic, parking, etc.

 And all of these uncertainties will make it more difficult for shippers to estimate volume during peak seasons.

-For customers nowadays, especially millennials, their main request is undoubtedly faster and safer delivery.
+For customers nowadays, their main request is undoubtedly faster and safer delivery.
 With that said, flexibility and reaction time are vital for carriers to grow and provide better services.

 Source from technavio